Skip to content

 Before troubleshooting rConfig-specific issues, confirm the rConfig server can reach the device on the network and the management protocol is accepting connections.

-Run all of the following commands from the rConfig server itself, not a workstation, so the network path matches what rConfig will actually use.
+Run all of the following commands from the rConfig server itself, not from a workstation.
+The network path from a workstation may differ from the path rConfig actually uses.

 Terminal window